pfran040/Geek_Text/README.md

 # Geek Text (Software Engineer 1 Project)
-Software Engineer project that was completed with a team of 5 developers over the course of 10 weeks.
+Software Engineer project that was completed with a team of 5 developers over the course of 10 weeks using Scrum.
 This project was created by Raul Espinosa, Arturo Fernandez, Tomas Gonzalez, Dean-Anna Gayle and Paul Franco.

 Arturo Fernandez - User profile